neithernut/pam_e4crypt/README.md

-= pam_e4crypt -- PAM module unlocking ext4 transparent encryption
+= pam_e4crypt

+This is a PAM module for unlocking transparently encrypted directories on ext4.

 Since version 4.1, the Linux kernel supports transparent encryption in ext4.
 The mechanism relies on the keyrings facility of the kernel.